siv-io/Index-AI-Chat-Search/README.md

 4. Navigate to "IndexedDB" in the left sidebar
 5. Expand the extension's database to view stored conversations and embeddings

-## Usage
+## How to use

-1. **Initial Setup**: After installation, the extension will automatically start collecting your conversations
+1. **Initial Setup**: Once you install the extension it'll start collecting
+   chats every time you visit chatgpt, claude or perplexity
+   you need to be logged in to save your conversation and find them later

-2. **Wait for Processing**: Allow the extension to fetch and process your data (progress is shown in the popup)
+2. **Wait for Processing**: On your first visit to support AI sites it'll save all the previous conversations,
+   turn them into vector embeddings and save them in IndexDB
+   **this takes around 25-50 mins per site depending on your chat history**

 3. **Search**: Click the extension icon and enter your search query

 4. **Filter Results**: Use the filter buttons to narrow down results by platform or date range

 5. **View Details**: Click on any result to open the original conversation

 ## Development